derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development-with-oke/LabGuide500.md

   ![](images/500/LabGuide500-8c45e01e.png)

 - Since we are pushing to a remote Fn Server, Fn will use Oracle's Docker registry, OCIR, as the container registry.
 We need to set the FN_REGISTRY environment variable to tell Fn which Docker Hub user to push to.
-In the following command, **replace `<your-tenancy-name>`** with the name of your Oracle Cloud tenancy, found under the User menu in the OCI Console:
+In the following command, **replace `iad` with your OCI region** and **replace `<your-tenancy-name>`** with the name of your Oracle Cloud tenancy, found under the User menu in the OCI Console:

   ![](images/500/LabGuide500-e51e6a21.png)